-The data show the SC7020 storage array to be an excellent platform for up to 3,500 VDI knowledge worker users.
+The data show the SC5020 storage array to be an excellent platform for up to 3,500 power users.
 It provides excellent performance and scalability, with up to 2PB of usable, configurable storage in a reliable and stable platform.

 A Environment